gerteck/cheatsheets/README.md

 GEA1000

-Credits
-With Reference to Lecture Notes, and Seniors' Cheatsheets
+With Reference to Lecture Notes, Seniors' Cheatsheets